Inzhenerka/docs.getdbt.tech/website/docs/reference/source-configs.md

 #### Configure source freshness

-Use a `freshness` block to define the acceptable amount of time between the most recent record and now, for a table to be considered "fresh".
+Use a `freshness` block to define the acceptable amount of time between the most recent record and now for a table to be considered "fresh".
 You can provide one or both of `warn_after` and `error_after` parameters.
 If neither is provided, then dbt will not calculate freshness snapshots for the tables in this source.
 For more information, see [freshness](/reference/resource-properties/freshness).

 See the following example of a `dbt_project.yml` file using the `freshness` config: